-Taeisha Stewart MA, is a pre-licensed fellow, with years of experience.
+Taeisha (she/her/hers) is a pre-licensed fellow, with years of experience.
 Her practice is concentrated on trauma, race, grief, depression, anxiety, faith exploration and life adjustments.
 She particularly enjoys helping families work through conflict and understand early trauma and its role in family dynamics.

 As a member of a queer focused trauma collective she work with adults, adolescents, families and couples with cultural sensitivity.
 Building strong bonds with her clients and fostering a safe and secure therapeutic alliance.

 Additionally, Taeisha is a certificated parenting coach.
 She adds insight to families and couples adjusting to difficult moments.
 She focuses on strengths, beliefs and values to build stronger connections within family systems.